A generalization of photon sphere based on escape/capture cone: Outer Dark Horizon and Inner Dark Horizon

 \begin{definition}[{\bf outer/inner dark domain/horizon associated with $\Sigma_t$}] Suppose a time coordinate $t$ is present, and the spacelike hypersurface $t=$constant is denoted as $\Sigma_t$.
 The ODD/IDD and the ODH/IDH associated with the timelike vector field $T^\mu=-\nabla^\mu t/\sqrt{-\nabla^\nu t\nabla_\nu t}$ are called the ODD/IDD and the ODH/IDH associated with time slice $\Sigma_t$. \end{definition}

 For the outer/inner dark domain/horizon associated with $\Sigma_t$, the vector $n^\mu$ in the definitions of \ref{ODD} and \ref{IDD} is tangent to $\Sigma_t$.

-In Sec.~\ref{Sec:stsp}, we will show that the ODH and IDH are generalizations of the ``visible photon sphere,'' which is defined in Def.~\ref{visible} as an important class of the photon sphere.
+In Sec.~\ref{Sec:stsp}, we will see that the ODH and IDH are generalizations of the photon sphere.
 We will also see that they are both absent in the Minkowski spacetime and both exist in a spacetime with black hole(s) under certain conditions.
-These facts imply that the existence of the ODH/IDH is expected to be an indicator for the existence of a strong gravity region.
+These facts imply that the existence of the ODH/IDH is expected to be an indicator for strong gravity.
 The words ``outer'' and ``inner'' refer to the fact that the IDD is generally included by the ODD, which will be confirmed in Cor.~\ref{IDD-is-included-in-ODD}.

-The ODH and IDH refer to the condition for null geodesics to reach future null infinity.
-Here, null geodesics reaching future null infinity are of importance in observations of black holes because the observers, which can be regarded as staying at future null infinity, receive signals of photons that propagate along null geodesics.
 Since the geodesic equations are second-order differential equations, the initial position and its first derivative provide us with the unique solution~\footnote{This is because we have assumed that the metric is $C^{2-}$ functions ({\it i.e.}, class $C^{1,1}$).}.
 Therefore, at any point in the spacetimes, the emission angle of a photon (in the frame of the photon source) determines whether it reaches future null infinity or not.